BOTCoinNetwork/BVM/README.md

 ## Usage

-EVM-Lite is a Go library, which is meant to be used in conjunction with a consensus system like Babble, Tendermint, Raft, etc.
+BVM is a Go library, which is meant to be used in conjunction with a consensus system like Babble, Tendermint, Raft, etc.

 This repo contains **Solo**, a bare-bones implementation of the consensus